 In addition to articles on the topics of the role of memorization in Mesopotamian scribal education, the role of Sumerian religion and mythology in identity formation, the social and cultural contexts for lamenting in early Mesopotamia, and other subjects relating to Mesopotamian religion, literature, education, textual archives, and ritual, he is the co-editor of the book, Texts and Contexts: The Circulation and Transmission of Cuneiform Texts in Social Space (Studies in Ancient Near Eastern Records, de Gruyer, Berlin, 2015), a collection of studies on the materiality and social function of ancient Near Eastern texts from different periods and genres.

-He is currently in the process of completing a book on ritual lamenting in ancient Mesopotamia.
+He is currently in the process of completing a book on how handwriting was taught in ancient Mesopotamia.

 2016 "Literature and Identity in Mesopotamia during the Old Babylonian Period," Pp.19-50 in Problems of Canonicity and Identity Formation in Ancient Egypt and Mesopotamia, ed.
 K. Ryholt and G. Barjamovic.
 CNI Publications 43.
 Museum Tusculanum Press, Copenhagen.

 2015 "Texts and Performance: The Materiality and Function of the Sumerian Liturgical Corpus," Pp. 87-118 in Texts and Contexts: The Circulation of Cuneiform Texts in Social Space, ed.
 P. Delnero and J. Lauinger.
 Studies in Ancient Near Eastern Records (SANER) 9. de Gruyter, Berlin/Boston.